flutter/plugins/CONTRIBUTING.md

 Please make sure all your checkins have detailed commit messages explaining the patch.

-Once you've gotten an LGTM from a project maintainer and once your PR has received the green light from all our automated testing (Travis, Appveyor, etc), submit your changes to the `master` branch using one of the following methods:
+Once you've gotten an LGTM from a project maintainer and once your PR has received the green light from all our automated testing (Travis, AppVeyor, etc), submit your changes to the `master` branch using one of the following methods:

 * Wait for one of the project maintainers to submit it for you.